This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Season the shrimp with salt and cayenne pepper.
+- Season the shrimp with salt and cayenne pepper to taste.

-- Heat up a cast-iron skillet, add the olive oil, garlic and lightly saute before adding the shrimp.
-Stir and cook until the shrimp is half cooked.
-Add the cilantro, butter, stir to combine well with the shrimp.
-Add the lime juice and continue to cook the shrimp.
+- Heat a cast-iron skillet and add the olive oil and garlic.
+Lightly sauté until fragrant, then add the shrimp.
+Stir and cook until the shrimp are half cooked.
+Next, add the cilantro and butter, stirring to combine well with the shrimp.
+Finally, add the lime juice and continue to cook until the shrimp are fully cooked.

-- Turn off the heat when the lime juice dries up and the shrimp is nicely cooked and slightly charred on the surface.
-Serve immediately with some fresh lime wedges.
+- Turn off the heat when the lime juice has evaporated and the shrimp are nicely cooked with a slightly charred surface.
+Serve immediately with fresh lime wedges.

 Nutrition